 The University of Virginia is a highly competitive Division I program committed to academic and athletic excellence.
 The Department of Athletics at the University of Virginia is now accepting applications for the position of Athletics Academic Coordinator to support student-athletes in various sport programs.

-Required qualifications include: A Bachelor's Degree and some experience working in academic advising, teaching, counseling, student affairs, or a related field.
-The following knowledge, skills, and abilities are also required:
+Experience: Some experience working in academic advising, teaching, counseling, student affairs, or a related field is required.

 Ability to work with competing priorities, multiple constituencies, and advocate for students with political acumen.